OpenSpaceData/learn.openspacedata.org/index.md

 # Hero section
 title: Learn how to observe the Earth from space
 description: On this page you will find useful instructions for beginners to get started with earth observation and remote sensing.
-Additionally, we have special interest guides if you are a journalist or interested in using EO for humanitarian aid. <strong>This site is work in progress.</strong>
+Additionally, we have special interest guides if you are a journalist or interested in using EO for humanitarian aid. <strong>This site is work in progress.
+Help us develop the content on this page.</strong>
 buttons:
     - icon: arrow-right
       content: Let's get started